Add to MyPages

 Burning

-Your child may complain of a slight feeling of burning when he/she urinates after the catheter is removed.
+Your child may complain of a slight feeling of burning when they urinate (pee) after the catheter is removed.
 This is normal.
 If the feeling of burning continues for more than one day, call your child's healthcare provider.

 Urination

-It may be slightly difficult for your child to urinate the first time he/she tries after the catheter is removed.
-If your child has difficulty, try placing him/her in a tub of warm water to urinate.
+It may be slightly difficult for your child to urinate the first time they try after the catheter is removed.
+If your child has trouble, try placing them in a tub of warm water to urinate.
 The water level in the tub should be enough to cover your child's genitals.
 Important: Never leave a young child in the tub alone.

-Have your child drink a lot of liquids like water or apple juice to help him/her urinate.
+Encourage your child to increase their fluid intake (drinking water or apple juice) to help urinate.
+This will help dilute the urine and decrease the amount of discomfort.
 Stay away from soda pop or citrus juices.
-If he/she is unable to urinate after 6-8 hours, call your child's healthcare provider.
+If your child is unable to urinate after four to six hours, call their healthcare provider.

 Swelling

-If your child's lower belly is swollen or he/she complains of pain in the belly after the test is over, call your child's healthcare provider.
+If your child's lower belly is swollen or they complain of pain in the belly after catheter removal, call your child's healthcare provider.

 Discomfort

-It is possible that during the procedure your child may experience some discomfort.
-Please tell the doctor, nurse or technologist if significant or prolonged pain occurs so it can be evaluated and you can be referred to your child's primary doctor.
+It is possible that after catheter removal your child may experience some discomfort.
+Please tell the doctor, nurse or technologist if significant or prolonged pain occurs so it can be evaluated.

 Contact Us